Christian Academy of Louisville: History

-Today, the Christian Academy School System serves more than three thousand students on four campuses in Louisville and Southern Indiana.
-Christian Academy's student body represents over 140 churches.
-Seventy-three percent of faculty have a master's degree.

 In 2010 Christian Academy of Louisville High School was recognized as one of only 304 public or private schools nationwide—and the only high school in Kentucky—to receive the prestigious National Blue Ribbon School award.
 High School students are required to complete 60 hours of service before graduation.

 Starting in 2011, the school's Centurion Soccer Fields, on the English Station Campus, are serving as the home to the city's USL Premier Development League team, the River City Rovers.
 Athletics are becoming more prominent for the Christian Academy of Louisville Centurions.
 Tim Henderson was a walk on to the University of Louisville Men's basketball team; winning a national championship in 2013.
 Riley Thompson was drafted in the 11th round by the Chicago Cubs.
 Jonathan Embry was drafted by the Tampa Bay Rays in 2019.
 The Centurions won the 2-A state football title in 2016 and 2018 under the leadership of head coach, Stefan LeFors.
 In 2017 Christian Academy field hockey won their first state championship in field hockey.

 In 2013, Christian Academy hosted the marching band Semi-Final 2A Competition where the top four bands (out of 16) moved on to State Finals Competition at Papa John's Cardinal Stadium.
 For the first time in the school's history, the Marching Centurions not only moved on to the State Finals, but was awarded fourth place.

 As part of a consolidation plan in 2020, Christian Academy permanently closed its Rock Creek campus, attributing the decision to "shifting demographics and resources at other campuses".